 How do I get started?

-- If your project involves research and human subjects (see "Does My Project Require Review?"), begin my downloading and completing the Lakeland College IRB forms on this site.
+- If your project involves research and human subjects (see "Does My Project Require Review?"), begin my downloading and completing the Lakeland University IRB forms on this site.

 Begin with the Screening Questionnaire.
 The end of the questionnaire provides instructions for further form downloads.

 - Download either Proposal Application Form A or Proposal Application Form B (contingent upon your responses in the screening questionnaire).
 Included in your application are the following: Project Cover Sheet, Proposal Form, Required Elements of Informed Consent & Cover Letters, and an IRB Application Checklist.